 GoalZero Yeti 400 VS AcoPower 400Wh Portable Solar Generator

-With both power stations having the same capacity of energy storage, the competition is a close on between the Yeti and AcoPower.
+With both power stations having the same capacity of energy storage, the competition is close between the Yeti and AcoPower.
 Let’s take a look at a few features to see how they stack up.

 The playing field is pretty level here as they both have a capacity of 400Wh.